What are the requirements for PR in Canada?

 - Technical jobs and skilled trades (skill level B)

-- Canada PR points:- To apply Canada PR visa, you need to score minimum 67/ 100 points, these points based on you age, education, work experience , communication skills, adaptability, arranged employment
+- How many points are required for Canada PR:- Canada follows a two-stage process for inviting skilled and qualified workers.
+The first stage is where you need to score minimum 67/100 points, these points are based on your age, education, work experience, communication skills, adaptability, and arranged employment.

 Canadian employers demand good communication skills and thus, we can say that communication skills are essential to working in Canada.
 The employers want newcomers coming must have good communication skills so that the work can be done efficiently and effectively.
 A majority of the population speaks English in Canada, you should be able to speak and understand the language in order to interact with everyone in the workplace or generally in Canada.